- Exhibition Procedures

 Accessing streaming videos

-1. For copyright reasons, access is limited to current faculty, students, and staff at the University of Colorado
+1. For copyright reasons, access is limited to current faculty, students, and staff at the University of Colorado.

-2. Visit our LUNA image collection
+2. Go to our LUNA site.

-3. Off campus users need a VPN connection (software that makes you appear to be accessing the collection from campus; available for free to CU-Boulder users at the CU-Boulder OIT Web site)
+3. Off campus users need a VPN connection (software that makes you appear to be accessing the collection from campus; available for free to CU-Boulder users at the CU-Boulder OIT Web site).

 4. Log in with the following:

 To find videos from the Department’s Visiting Artist Program: